Charles Francis Paget1

 John Hamilton of Biel, 2nd Lord Belhaven and Stenton was born on 5 July 1656.1,2 He was the son of Sir Robert Hamilton, Lord Pressmennan and Marion Denholm.1 He married Margaret Hamilton, daughter of Sir Robert Hamilton of Silvertonhill, 1st Bt. and Anne Hamilton, in 1674.1 He died on 21 June 1708 at age 51, from inflammation of the brain.1

-He succeeded to the title of 2nd Lord Belhaven and Stenton, co.
-Haddington [S., 1647] on 17 June 1679.1 He promoted the accession of King William III.1 He was invested as a Privy Counsellor (P.C.)
-[Scotland].1 He was Commissioner in 1704, but was soon removed for being a zealous opponent of the Union.1 In 1708 he was suspected of favouring the attempted invasion of Scotland by the Chevalier, and was imprisoned in Edinburgh Castle.1
+He succeeded as the 2nd Lord Belhaven and Stenton, co.
+Haddington [S., 1647] on 17 June 1679.1 He promoted the accession of King William III.1 He was appointed Privy Counsellor (P.C.)
+[Scotland]1 He was Commissioner in 1704, but was soon removed for being a zealous opponent of the Union.1 In 1708 he was suspected of favouring the attempted invasion of Scotland by the Chevalier, and was imprisoned in Edinburgh Castle.1

 Macky describes him "as a rough, fat, black, noisy man, more like a Butcher than a Lord."1